codegreencreative/laravel-heroku-deploy/README.md

 # Laravel Heroky Deploy

-This package allows you to configure your Heroku Review Apps instance for Laravel applications.
+This Laravel 7 package allows you to configure your Heroku Review Apps instance for Laravel applications.
 You can manage custom domains using Cloudflare, apply Automated Certificate Management (ACM) with Lets Encrypt and update Config Vars using Heroku's `postdeploy` and `pr-predestroy` script events.

 ## Installation